Advice On Changing Your Butane Or Propane LPG Bottle Gas Regulator And Hose

 How frequently should you change your Butane and Propane LPG regulator and hose?

-It is general practice to replace hoses on propane and butane LPG bottles every 5 years.
-Seeing the relatively small cost for regulators these days, we recommend that both are changed at the same time.
-Regulators should be changed at least every 10 years, manufacturing dates are usually stamped on both.
+It is general practice to replace hoses on propane and butane regulators every 5 years.
+Regulators should be changed at least every 10 years.
+Manufacturing dates are usually stamped on both.

 However, this is a general practice only.
-If your LPG hose or gas regulator show any signs of damage or wear, you should replace these immediately.
-You should also do this if you are buying a boat and there is no proof how old your butane or propane regulator is.
-Hoses and regulators should be stamped with manufacturing dates.
+If your LPG hose or gas regulator shows any signs of damage or wear, you should replace these immediately.
+You should also do this if you are buying a boat and there is no proof of how old your LPG regulator is.

 What Type Of Regulators Are There?

 When changing the LPG regulator on your boat, is is important that the correct type is used.
 Propane and Butane gases work at different pressures and this pressure is set by the regulator.
-Fitting the wrong type of regulator could have a severe consequences.
+Fitting the wrong type of regulator could have severe consequences.
 This can cause serious injury and damage to property through potential fire or explosion.
-Hoses work for both gases, but must be of the correct type and stamp labelled.
-New regulators on boats must incorporate an over pressure shut off device.
+Hoses work for both gases but must be of the correct type and stamp labeled.
+Since 2014 new regulators on boats must incorporate an over-pressure shut-off device (OPSO) and this is generally only available on propane regulators.

 How To Change Your LPG Regulator

 Our engineers will have the necessary training and experience to spot any irregularities as they go along.
-We can also supply a regulator and hose with every LPG boiler service or other gas related call out, if yours need changing.
-This way you can be sure it’s the correct type and up to current standard.
+We can supply a regulator and hose with every LPG boiler service or other gas-related call-out if yours needs changing.
+This way you can be sure it’s the correct type and up to the current standard.

 This article about how often you should change your propane or butane LPG bottle gas regulators is meant to give some general advice only.
 It is by no means exhaustive and regulations change all the time.
-This type of advice is widely available.
-If you need any gas related work carried out on your boat, you should hire a gas safe engineer.
-It is illegal to work on any gas installation without being licensed to do so.
+If you need any gas-related work carried out on your boat, you should hire a registered and boat qualified GasSafe engineer.